 Dubai’s Company Act was first enabled in 1984 and ever since it has gone through several changes in order to provide local and foreign investors with a suitable business environment.
 At the beginning of the year, the UAE Government announced a new Company Law would be set in place.
 Federal Law No.2 of 2015 on Commercial Companies establishes new regulations for those opening companies in Dubai and the other Emirates.

-For information about the most significant changes brought to the Company Act you can ask our company formation agents in Dubai.
+For information about the most significant changes brought to the Company Act, you can ask our company formation agents in Dubai.
+Our specialists in Dubai can help you set up a business here under the provisions of the Company Law.

 The new Company Act only applies to companies operating in Dubai and the other Emirates, free zone companies being subject to different requirements.
 According to the Company Act 2015, any company registered in Dubai must have one or more UAE citizens as partners who will own at least 51% of the share capital in the company.
 All companies must have a Memorandum of Association which will be drafted in Arabic and legalized by a public notary.
 Foreign investors opening companies in Dubai may draft the Memorandum in another language provided that they also submit its version in Arabic when supplying the documents with the Trade Register.